-The institute has introduced a supernumerary quota for admitting more women students to the undergraduate program (2020-21 onward).
+The institute introduced a supernumerary quota for admitting more women students in the undergraduate programme (2020-21 onwards).
+Also, a special drivefor recruiting more women faculty is being planned for 2022-23.

-File Description Documents Upload relevant supporting document No File Uploaded Annual gender sensitization action plan(s) Nil Specific facilities provided for women in terms of: a.
-Safety and security b.
-Counseling c.
-Common rooms d.
-Daycare Centre e.
-Any other relevant information Initiated Project GATI (Gender Advancement for Transforming Institutions) for building a comprehensive gender profile, creating a gender enabling environment at the workplace, enabling for self- growth and career progression.
+File Description Documents Upload relevant supporting document No File Uploaded Annual gender sensitization action plan(s) Initiated Project GATI (Gender Advancement for Transform) for building comprehensive gender profile, creating a gender enabling environment at the workplace, enabling for self-growth and career progression.
+Specific facilities provided for women in terms of: a.
+Safety and security b. https://iisc.ac.in/iisc-little-elly-playschool/#:~:text=The%20facility%20has%20two%20programmes,50%20children%20enrolled%20in%20the.

-7.1.2 - The Institution has facilities for alternate sources of energy and energy conservation Solar energy Biogas plant Wheeling to the Grid Sensor-based energy conservation Use of LED bulbs/ power-efficient equipment A. Any 4 or All of the above File Description Documents Upload relevant supporting document No File Uploaded
+7.1.2 - The Institution has facilities for alternate sources of energy and energy conservation Solar energy Biogas plant Wheeling to the Grid Sensor-based energy conservation Use of LED bulbs/power-efficient equipment

+File Description Documents Upload relevant supporting document No File Uploaded